OmarMostafa20/django-cli-chatbot/README.md

 # Django CLI Chatbot

-Welcome to the Django CLI Chatbot, a mystical application designed to engage users in meaningful conversation, gather their precious information, and assist them with their inquiries through the power of Flan-T5 and the Django framework.
+Welcome to the Django CLI Chatbot, a mystical application designed to engage users in meaningful conversation, gather their precious information, and assist them with their inquiries through the advanced capabilities of Flan-T5 and BART models, integrated within a Django framework.

 ## Introduction

-This project conjures a CLI-based chatbot that utilizes the advanced capabilities of Flan-T5 for natural language processing, integrated within a Django application framework.
-It's designed to simulate a customer service interaction, where it collects user information, handles inquiries, and logs conversations.
-Complaints are distilled into summaries, each adorned with a unique ID for future reference.
+This project unveils a CLI-based chatbot that leverages the power of Flan-T5 for natural language processing and BART for generating concise summaries, all within a Django application framework.
+Designed to simulate customer service interactions, it collects user information, handles inquiries, logs conversations, and distills them into summaries, enhancing the user experience with AI-driven insights.

 ## Setup and Installation

-To embark on this journey, you must prepare your environment with the necessary incantations and components.
+Embark on this journey by preparing your environment with the necessary components.

 ### Prerequisites